 In this blog, Fivecast Co-Founder & VP Customer Success, Duane Rivett delves into the importance of Open-Source Intelligence (OSINT) in due diligence, fraud, and anti-money laundering investigations across both corporate and government organizations.

 Forward-thinking organizations and intelligence professionals understand the power of new technologies to enhance due diligence processes and decrease risk.
-I recently participated in a webinar hosted by our UK-based partners, Prevail Partners & Intelligent Sanctuary, that showcases real-life examples of how OSINT technology can be deployed to filter masses of open-source data and detect content relevant to investigations across images, text, and video.
+In this webinar hosted by our UK-based partners, Prevail Partners & Intelligent Sanctuary, we showcase real-life examples of how OSINT technology can be deployed to filter masses of open-source data and detect content relevant to investigations across images, text, and video.

 This webinar showcases how Fivecast ONYX delivers superior data access across the Surface, Deep, and Dark Web and monitors and interprets a range of multi-media data.
 We demonstrate how AI-enabled analytics can uncover important networks and interactions, detect sentiment and emotion, and track locations.
 All of these insights are invaluable to due diligence, fraud, and anti-money laundering investigations.